 Keep fires small.
 Only use sticks from the ground that can be broken by hand.

-Make sure to bring at least 6 gallons of water (preferably 10 gallons) to completely extinguish your campfire.
+Make sure to bring at least 6 gallons of water (preferably 10 gallons) and a shovel to completely extinguish your campfire.

-8. When car camping on the National Forest, do not drive your vehicle more than 30 feet from the side of designated roads, except in certain designated corridors shown on the Motor Vehicle Use Map.
-In these designated corridors, one can drive their vehicle up to 300 feet from the road to car camp (here's what those designated areas look like on the map).
+When dispersed camping (or "car camping") on the National Forest, refer to the designated camping corridors shown on the Motor Vehicle Use Map.
+In these designated corridors, visitors may drive their vehicles up to 300 feet from the road to car camp (here's a sample of what those designated areas look like on the map).
+Also, visitors may park alongside any designated road's edge and walk to their campsite anywhere on National Forest System lands, except where specifically prohibited as indicated in closure orders.
+When parking along a designated road, drivers must pull off the travelled portion of the roadway to permit the safe passage of traffic.
 These rules only affect motor vehicle use.
 Forest visitors can always hike to campsites at farther distances from the roads.

 Always use the pack-in/pack-out method for the disposal of litter to keep your Forest clean.